What we know about Reality Winner

 After examining the document, it was determined the pages of the intelligence reporting appeared to be folded or creased, "suggesting they had been printed and hand-carried out of a secured space," according to the criminal complaint.

-An internal audit revealed Winner was one of six people who printed the document, but the only one who had email contact with the news outlet, according to the complaint.
+An internal audit revealed Winner was one of six people who printed the document but the only one who had email contact with the news outlet, according to the complaint.

-Prosecutors say when confronted with the allegations, Winner admitted to intentionally leaking the classified document -- and she was arrested June 3 in Augusta, Georgia.
+Prosecutors said when confronted with the allegations, Winner admitted to leaking the classified document intentionally -- and she was arrested Saturday in Augusta.

 She had removed the intelligence reporting from her office and mailed it from Augusta, according to the affidavit in support of her arrest.